-On Murter island there are several small nudist beaches: one of them is very close to the beautiful sandy beach Slanica, considered the main beach on the island.
-This small beach is located at the end of the Slanica textile campsite and easy to reach.
+On Murter Island there are several small nudist beaches: one is very close to the beautiful sandy beach Slanica, considered the main beach on the island.
+This small beach is located at the end of the Slanica textile campsite and is easy to reach.

 The third island is a naturist beach on the small island of Smokvica located in front of picturesque little town of Primosten, south of Sibenik.
 Taxi boat runs several times a day during the summer season to this beach.

 Can you go topless on Croatian beaches?

 Yes, you can go topless on most (if not all) beaches in Croatia without raising many – if any – eyebrows.
 It is very common to see topless sunbathers around Croatia, so if this is your thing, you will most likely have no problem with it.